Story012/LineTarget/README.md

 # EML6805
 Projects for Advanced Design of Robots course

-# LineFollower:
+# LineTarget:

-There are two main executables, one for an image and one for a video file/live camera.
+There are two main executables, one for an image and one for a video file.

 Go to your preffered directory in a terminal,
 ```